-However during this pandemic it’s the local companies who have either had availability, or unfortunately have closed.
-For those who are able to re-open rather than being shut permanently, there’s likely to be a surge in shopping (and dining, drinking, socialising) local rather than in larger establishments.
+During the pandemic it’s been the local companies who have either had availability or unfortunately have closed.
+In times of economic hardship, consumers make a concerted effort to support small businesses where possible, so for those who are able to re-open rather than being shut permanently, there’s likely to be a surge in shopping (and dining, drinking, socialising) local rather than in larger establishments.

 Local businesses are nimble enough to capitalise on the emergence of grassroots local delivery services via social media and online platforms.
 These new ways of selling will in some places remain popular with consumers beyond Covid-19.